jonicmecija/jonicmecija/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... flight computer software at [Beach Launch Team](https://github.com/Beach-Launch-Team-CSULB)
-- 🌱 I’m currently learning ... full-stack development
-- 👯 I’m looking to collaborate on ... something cool
+- 👯 I’m looking to collaborate on ... rockets
 - 💬 Ask me about ...
 HW/SW
 - 📫 How to reach me: ... links on my [personal website](https://jonicmecija.github.io)
 - ⚡ Fun fact: ...
-I like fitness
+I like fitness and long distance rnuning